suyash-sneo/rkl/README.md

 - `F2` opens the Environments screen, `F8` jumps Home, `F12` opens the Info screen, and `F10` toggles the full help dialog.
 - `Ctrl-Q`/`Ctrl-C` exits at any time.

+## Query editor features

+- **Per-session & persistent history**: Press `Ctrl-R` in the editor to open the Query History popup, scroll with Up/Down, hit `Enter` to load a query, or `Esc` to cancel.
+History is saved under `~/.rkl/envs/query-history.txt` so your commands survive restarts.
+- **Better multi-line editing**: `Home`/`End` jump within the current line, `Ctrl-Home`/`Ctrl-End` jump to the start or end of the buffer, and the footer shows `Ln X, Col Y` while you edit.
+These bindings play nicely with macOS terminals.
+- **Inline parse status**: As you type, the footer shows `Parse: OK` for valid statements or a concise `Parse error: ...` message so you can fix issues before running them.
+- **Quick re-run**: Use `Ctrl-Shift-Enter` (or `Ctrl-Shift-R`) to re-run the last successfully executed `SELECT` without touching the editor—handy when you just tweaked environments or want to repeat the same query.

 ## Environments & SSL

 - Press `F2` or hit `Enter` on the Host bar to open the Environments manager.
 The left list stores named hosts; the right pane contains fields for broker URL plus optional PEM fields for private key, certificate, and CA.